 A critical factor in determining participant savings is the participant's Net Metering Rate.
-For Residential Solar participants, the rate per kWh is listed on the Disclosure Form for those participants not using an Alternative Retail Electric Supplier (ARES) and not enrolled in an hourly pricing program.
+For Residential Solar participants, the rateStandard Utility Rate per kWh is listed on the Disclosure Form for those Ameren, ComEd or MidAmerican participants not using an Alternative Retail Electric Supplier (ARES) andor not enrolled in an hourly pricing program or those participants with Mt Carmel, a municipal or co-op electric supplier.
+For these exception participants, the AV enters a 12 month Average/Custom Rate on the Disclosure Form.
 Similarly, the Community Solar Disclosure Form also lists the rate per kWh for each utility.
 The Program Administrator will update the rate per kWh as needed based on the utilities' rate update schedules.
-Any rate updates will be announced at least 30 days prior to implementation.
+Any rate updates will be announced at least 30 daysby the Program Administrator prior to implementation.